gbpcosta/wvc_2016_noise/README.md

-Analysis of the influence of different noise types and intensities in the description of images
+# Analysis of the influence of different noise types and intensities in the description of images

+More results will be added to this repository soon.